 Additional spatially explicit data is available through the Maryland Department of Natural Resources (MDNR), who conducted ‘dataflow’ cruises throughout the Bush, Patuxent, and Wicomico Rivers (Otter Point, Jug Bay, and Monie Bay components, respectively) in support of their Continuous Monitoring Program.
 These cruises employ the same YSI 6600 sondes that provide high resolution spatial data within these tributaries and include areas around the four CBM NERR stations (RR, IP, MC, OC).
 Cruises are conducted once monthly from April-October.
 In addition, MDNR maintains nearly 35 other similar fixed stations throughout the Maryland portion of the Chesapeake Bay that are monitored and maintained from April-October in a similar fashion to CBM NERR sites.
 For more information about these additional sites or dataflow cruises, see www.eyesonthebay.net.

-– Included in annual metadata document

 II.
 Physical Structure Descriptors